openl2m/openl2m/docs/code/code_explained.rst

 This is the base location for all static CSS, images, etc.
 This where you maintain these files.
 The upgrade.sh script copies files as needed to the *static/* directory.

+**Upgrading to new Django versions**

+If you need to upgrade to another major.minor Django version, e.g. from 3.2 to 4.1, at minimum you need to follow the steps in the Django upgrade version documentation

+E.g. for v4.1, this can be found at https://docs.djangoproject.com/en/4.1/howto/upgrade-version/